Budibase/website/content/blog/data/make-an-app-from-excel-spreadsheets.md

 We offer a full suite of visualization components, including charts, graphs, stat cards, dynamic filters, and more.

 Each of these can be used to display, transform, and aggregate back-end data, using bindable JavaScript and Handlebars expressions.

+You might also like our guide to building a [Google Sheets dashboard](/blog/data/google-sheets-dashboard/).

 ### 5. Create business logic